eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_solid_1.md

 ### Proof-of-Concept Input (if needed)

 ## Suggested Fix Description
-Either free the palette value at the end of the program or allocate the variable locally.
-This last solution is a better solution as we avoid using the `allocate_palette`method and do not need to free the variable.
+Free the variable at the same time than the `img` and `img->pxl` variables.
+This also requires to change error handlers to free the palettte if the image or pixels allocation have failed.